togliu/mathmyday-lib/README.md

 * Classes of numbers, vectors and matrices are final.
 * Useful hashCode, equals and toString methods
 * Data classes
-* Builders for vectors and matrices (Java style and Kotlin's type-safe builders)
+* Builders for vectors and matrices (Java-style and Kotlin's type-safe builders)
 * Parameter validation and fast failing
 * Singletons via objects
 * Extension functions for `kotlin.Int`, `kotlin.Long`, `kotlin.Float`, `kotlin.Double`, `java.math.BigInteger` and